 - Canadian Association of Foot Care Nurses' National Competencies for Advanced Nursing Foot Care in Canada (2017).
 Canada: CAFCN.

 Students meeting the minimum passing grade requirement will be provided with a Certificate of Completion from their education provider.

-The 7 Domains of CAFCN’s National Competencies for Advanced Nursing Foot Care in Canada (2017)) are used as exit competencies for FCN Part 2 (see table below).
-Exit competencies consist of the minimum set of skills and knowledge required to competently practise as a Foot Care Nurse.
+The 7 Domains of CAFCN’s National Competencies for Advanced Nursing Foot Care in Canada (2017)) are used as Clinical Performance Standards for FCN Clinical (see table below).
+Clinical Performance Standards consist of the minimum set of skills and knowledge required to competently practise as a Foot Care Nurse.

-Passing Grade - Students achieving a final grade of Satisfactory (S) by Day 6 are considered to have met the exit expectations and competencies for FCN Part 2 at an entry level.
+Passing Grade - Students achieving a final grade of Satisfactory (S) by Day 6 are considered to have met the Clinical Performance Standards for FCN (Clinical) at an entry level.

-Absent for 1 hour or more - It is the student's responsibility to ensure that they arrive on time and attend all the scheduled hours for each day, and participate in all the exercises in this course in their entirety to receive a passing grade and certificate.
-Students will be marked as 'Incomplete' if missing a cumulative total of an hour or more of FCN Part 2.
-Students marked as 'Incomplete' may have to register for FCN Part 2 a second time to complete the course.
-In exceptional circumstances, based on the Lead Educator's assessment, availability and location-specific policies, students who miss an hour or more of FCN Part 2 may be offered the possibility of remedial arrangements to make up the time missed.
+Absent for 1 hour or more- It is the student's responsibility to ensure that they arrive on time, and attend all the scheduled hours for each day, and participate in all the exercises in this course in its entirety to receive a passing grade and certificate.
+Students will be marked as 'Incomplete' if missing a cumulative total of an hour or more of FCN Clinical.
+Students marked as 'Incomplete' may have to register for FCN Clinical a second time to complete the course.
+In exceptional circumstances, based on the Lead Educator's assessment, availability and location-specific policies, students who miss an hour or more of FCN Clinical may be offered the possibility of remedial arrangements to make up the time missed.
 Additional fees may be applicable.
-The FCN Part 2 certificate will only be issued once the student has participated in the full 43 hours required for the FCN Part 2 course.
+The FCN Clinical certificate will only be issued once the student has participated in the full 43 hours required for the FCN Clinical course.

 Interpretation of Final Grades